rwhartwig/sp_heatmap_project_v1/README.md

 This will build a large Docker image ~1.3GB in size.

-# Build the Docker container
+# Build and run the Docker container

 Start the Docker container using Spectrum Protect data from a directory on your local system.

 Example:

 docker run -it -v /Users/rhartwig/workspace/ibm/heatmap/heatmapdata:/heatmap_data/work_dir --name heatmap01 heatmapapp

 The /Users/rhartwig/workspace/ibm/heatmap/heatmapdata is the local directory that contains the Spectrum Protect instance data.
 The /heatmap_data/work_dir is the container directory mount to the local directory.